 Partner with Complementary Business

 Revenue may have slowed down for you, but a complementary business located nearby might be doing just fine.
 Thus, ask these businesses about promotional partnerships.
 For example, if someone has just finished a workout at a gym, someone could point them in the direction of a smoothie shop or healthy food café nearby.
-Since the gym just gave the café a new customer, this person should then receive a discount on whatever they buy at the café.
+Since the gym just gave the café a new customer, this person should receive a discount on whatever they buy at the café.

 Establish a Product of the Month Club